lcoghill/blot/README.md

 Once your data (raw tree, corrections file and constraint tree) are ready, we can actually proceed to building the tree with branch lengths.

-First, we need to set some basic parameters in the script as before:
+First, we need to set some basic parameters in the script as before.
+Below are the suggestions for the example data.

 This is the target gene to fetch data for: